wintercooled/NodeMonitor-Python-Flask/README.md

 If you prefer to work with **Django** there is a completed and working Django version [here](https://github.com/wintercooled/NodeMonitor-Python-Django).

-This Flask version is work in progress - will appear soon.
+This Flask version is work in progress - I don't have much time to spemnd on it right now :-|